-The world has changed tremendously in just 2 decades.
-These changes have impacted everything, be it human or business, and in today’s competitive world, we are always stuck on a common question: How can we make learning truly effective?
+The world has changed immensely in just 2 decades.
+These changes have affected everything, from humans to business, and in today’s competitive world, we are always stuck on a common question: How can we make learning truly effective?

 Here’s where instrumental design models come into play.
 These models have transformed modern learning experiences to be more engaging and effective.